pandabytes/s3-multipart-upload/README.md

 ```

 ## Set up repo
-1. Use pyenv to install the Python version documented in `.python-version`
-1. Run `pyenv virtualenv <python_version> s3-multipart-upload` to create a
-new virtual env for this repo
+`.python_version`: contains the Python version.

+`.python-version`: used by pyenv and this is where we define the name of the virtual env.

+1. Install the correct Python version: `cat .python_version | xargs pyenv install`
+1. Create virtual env: `cat .python_version | xargs -I python_version pyenv virtualenv python_version s3-multipart-upload`
-1. Run `pip install -r requirements.txt`
+1. Install packages in the virtual env: `pip install -r requirements.txt`

 ## Run the app
 Prior to running the app, make sure to use `aws-vault` to log in to your AWS profile.